Katherine Hall Katherine Hall

 GOD WILL DWELL AMONG THE ISRAELITES IN THE TABERNACLE

-More detailed instructions are given regarding what, when, and where to give sacrifices on the altar of the tabernacle.
-God will dwell among the Israelites and wants them to be prepared.
+More detailed instructions are given for what, when, and where to offer sacrifices on the altar of the tabernacle.
+God promises to dwell among the Israelites and wants them to be prepared.

 Exodus 29:45-46 - I will dwell among the Israelites, and I will be their God.
 And they shall know that I am the Lord their God, who brought them out of the land of Egypt that I might dwell among them; I am the Lord their God.